-- 305 Seminar in Learning Theory.
-Three hours. - 308 Seminar in Operant Conditioning.
+- 308 Seminar in Operant Conditioning.
 Three hours. - 310 Seminar in Perception.
-Three hours. - 333 Interpersonal Processes: Motivation in Human Interaction.
 Three hours.

+333 Interpersonal Processes: Motivation in Human Interaction.
+Three hours.

-PUBLIC ADMINISTRATION (MPA)
+Public Administration (MPA)

-Professor Carlson; Associate Professors Bryan, Finney, Parke, Tashman, Ventriss.
+Professors Carlson, Reidel; Associate Professors Bryan, Burke, Finney, Parke, Tashman, Ventriss.

-The Master of Public Administration is an interdisciplinary program, incorporating faculty from Departments of Political Science, Sociology, and Organizational, Counseling and Foundational Studies, as well as from the School of Business Administration.
-The curriculum emphasizes skills in problemsolving and methodologies across four categories: (a) public institutions, politics, and law, (b) organizational theory and human resource management, (c) analytic methods for public managers, and (d) public budgeting, information, and control systems.
+The Master of Public Administration is an interdisciplinary program, incorporating faculty from the Departments of Political Science, Sociology, and Organizational, Counseling and Foundational Studies, as well as from the School of Business Administration.
+The program provides the student with perspectives from a variety of academic and professional disciplines for the common purpose of furthering the student's ability to formulate public policy and to manage complex public and nonprofit organizations.